Capabilities-Limited/cva6/docs/01_cva6_user/user_cfg_doc.rst

    * - ``BTBEntries``
      - ``int unsigned``
      - Branch target buffer entries
      - This parameter had nearly no effect in either cv32 or cv64 with Dhrystone.
-The default for cv32 is 0; we didn't yet investigate what this means, but there was no improvement from changing to 4.  cv64 has 32, but changing it to 2 also did not chnange performance.
+The default for cv32 is 0; we didn't yet investigate what this means, but there was no improvement from changing to 4.  cv64 has 32, but changing it to 2 also did not change performance.
 We might assume for now that Dhrystone uses only direct jumps and returns, and therefore does not exercise the BTB at all.

    * - ``BHTEntries``
      - ``int unsigned``